Avoid Last-Minute Surprises

 Turn your inspection findings into a strategic advantage.

 Address issues on your own terms.
-Instead of being forced to give a $2,000 repair credit for a $200 problem during a high-stress negotiation, you have the time to get multiple quotes, choose your own contractors, or handle minor DIY repairs yourself.
+Instead of being asked for a $2,000 repair credit for a $200 problem during a high-stress negotiation, you have the time to get multiple quotes, choose your own contractors, or handle minor DIY repairs yourself.
 This ensures your home hits the market in "Move-In Ready" condition.

-We provide a condensed, high-level summary designed specifically for your Real Estate Agent.
+I provide a condensed, high-level summary designed specifically for your real estate agent.
 They can use this to highlight the "Big Ticket" items that are in great shape (like a brand new HVAC or a dry basement) to justify your asking price to other agents and their buyers.

 Many listing agents recommend pre-listing inspections as part of their selling strategy.
 Share your report with your agent so they can help you decide what to address, how to price, and what to disclose.
 It's a team effort.